About Me

 When I’m not counselling, I dedicate hundreds of hours each year to continued professional development as part of my ethical responsibilities as a counsellor and psychotherapist.
 I stay up to date with the latest mental health news and research through various courses and reading, and I also enjoy writing blogs for my website.

-I have a dog that I trained as an autism assistance dog.
-She started as a rescue puppy and was featured in a celebratory book by Dogs Trust.
+I also have a dog that I trained as an autism assistance dog.
+She began as a rescue puppy and was featured in a celebratory book by Dogs Trust.

 My Approach